Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 #### Advanced search result page

-When reaching that page, the search result is split to help you understand where the result were found:
+To help you understand where your advanced search results were found, the results are displayed by product, product resources, and product documentation.

 * in the product itself
 * in the product resources